ahmetozer/sandal/Readme.md

 ## Commands

-Multiple subcommands are available on the system for different usage purposes.
+Multiple sub commands are available on the system for different usage purposes.

 ### Run